More Schools Events

 Sessions are designed for KS2 students in school, at home and other settings.

-You may choose to sign your group up for all sessions or a selection across both dates.
+You may choose to sign your group up for all sessions or a selection across all three dates.

 Joining information and additional resources will be circulated closer to the date.